View Raymond Lewellen's Obituary on dailycourier.com and share memories

 Family and friends are invited to a graveside committal service at 11 a.m.
 Thursday in the Mt.
 Olive Cemetery, with the Rev. Randy Winemiller officiating.

-Military honors will be accorded by Connellsville and American Legion Honor Guard.
+Military honors will be accorded by Connellsville VFW and American Legion Honor Guard.

 To offer a condolence or remembrance, please visit www.brooksfuneralhomes.com.